-1. Indicators: Place of Detenti Does the law allow for asylum applicants to be detained in procedure (i.e. not as a result of criminal charges)? ose of the asylum 2.
-If so, are asylum applicants ever detained in practice in procedure? prisons for the purpo se of the asylum ☐ No
+- 1. Does the law allow for asylum applicants to be detained in prisons for the purpose of the asylum procedure (i.e. not as a result of criminal charges)?
+Yes ⊠ No - 2.
+If so, are asylum applicants ever detained in practice in prisons for the purpose of the asylum procedure?
+N/A

-Detention capacity and occupancy in 2023 Detention centre Capacity Occupancy during 2023 Mykolaiv Migrant Custody Centre for foreigners and stateless persons illegally staying in Ukraine 138 Chernihiv Migrant Custody Centre for foreigners and stateless persons illegally staying in Ukraine 236 Volyn Migrant Custody Centre for foreigners and stateless persons illegally staying in Ukraine 192 Total 566 362
+Detention capacity and occupancy in 2024 Detention centre Capacity Occupancy during 2024 Mykolaiv Migrant Custody Centre for foreigners and stateless persons illegally staying in Ukraine 138 Chernihiv Migrant Custody Centre for foreigners and stateless persons illegally staying in Ukraine 236 Volyn Migrant Custody Centre for foreigners and stateless persons illegally staying in Ukraine 192 Total 566 253